custom-components/remote_homeassistant/README.md

 -- | --
 `remote_homeassistant` | Link multiple Home-Assistant instances together .

-The master instance connects to the Websocket APIs of the secondary instances (already enabled out of box), the connection options are specified via the `host`, `port`, and `secure` configuration parameters.
-If the secondary instance requires an access token to connect (created on the Profile page), it can be set via the `access_token` parameter.
+The main instance connects to the Websocket APIs of the remote instances (already enabled out of box), the connection options are specified via the `host`, `port`, and `secure` configuration parameters.
+If the remote instance requires an access token to connect (created on the Profile page), it can be set via the `access_token` parameter.
 To ignore SSL warnings in secure mode, set the `verify_ssl` parameter to false.

 After the connection is completed, the remote states get populated into the master instance.
 The entity ids can optionally be prefixed via the `entity_prefix` parameter.

 The component keeps track which objects originate from which instance.
-Whenever a service is called on an object, the call gets forwarded to the particular secondary instance.
+Whenever a service is called on an object, the call gets forwarded to the particular remote instance.

 When the connection to the remote instance is lost, all previously published states are removed again from the local state registry.